Oaksey

 Oaksey is a village and civil parish in Wiltshire, England, on the county boundary with Gloucestershire.
-The village is about 6 km northeast of the market town of Malmesbury and a similar distance south of the Gloucestershire market town of Cirencester.
+The village is about 6 km northeast of the market town of Malmesbury and a similar distance south south west of the Gloucestershire market town of Cirencester.

 The Swill Brook forms part of the northern boundary of the parish.

 History

 A settlement of 28 households at Wochesie was recorded in Domesday Book of 1086.
 There was a church at Oaksey in the 12th century, and in 1377 there were 86 poll tax payers.

 Norwood Castle is an earthwork about 0.6 mi north of the village at Dean Farm.
 It may be the remains of a Norman motte-and-bailey castle.

 An early manor house, near the church, was in ruins by 1593.
 Oaksey Park House, a three-storey manor house, was built in the early 17th century, possibly for Sir Henry Poole.
 It was demolished in 1956.